Kudos for September: Faculty, staff and student awards, appointments and achievements

 Gibson also recently completed the Harvard Business School Summer Venture in Management Program (SVMP).
 The one-week residential educational program for rising college seniors is designed to increase diversity and opportunity in business education.
 As part of the program, Gibson also is taking a core business course through Harvard Business School.
 After completing the eight-week course, he will earn a certificate in business analytics from Harvard Business School Online.
 Gibson is WSSU’s 2019-20 Student Government Association president.

 Brittany Headen, a junior music major from Durham, has received a $5,000 Luther and Mary Ida Vandross Scholarship.
 The scholarship, through the Philadelphia Foundation, is awarded annually to up to 20 HBCU students nationwide.
 The scholarship was established in memory of singer and producer Luther Vandross and his mother, Mary Ida.

-Taylor Walker, a senior communications major from Durham, was recently crowned the 2019-21 National Miss Black and Gold for Alpha Phi Alpha Fraternity Inc. To qualify for the title, she also won: Miss Black and Gold for the Beta Iota Chapter of Alpha Phi Alpha Fraternity Inc.; Miss Black and Gold North Carolina; and Miss Black and Gold for the Southern region.
+Taylor Walker, a senior communications major from Durham, was recently crowned the 2019-21 National Miss Black and Old Gold for Alpha Phi Alpha Fraternity Inc. To qualify for the title, she also won: Miss Black and Gold for the Beta Iota Chapter of Alpha Phi Alpha Fraternity Inc.; Miss Black and Gold North Carolina; and Miss Black and Gold for the Southern region.
 The competition was held in Las Vegas.
 She is the first National Black and Gold from WSSU.
 Taylor is the 2019-20 Miss Winston-Salem State University.